 - Dr. Wendy Stewart (Dalhousie Medicine New Brunswick)

-The certificates will be given out in late April at the upcoming Canadian Conference on Medical Education in Ottawa.
+The certificates were given out in late April at the Canadian Conference on Medical Education in Ottawa.

 Living Laboratory Progress Sessions: Building a Community of Medical Education Researchers

 These monthly sessions are open to those who are interested in medical education research.
 To find out more (on the sessions and the Fund), please visit the Living Laboratory Research Fund webpage.

 - Wednesday, June 25 4:00-5:30 p.m.

 This took place on Wednesday, June 11, 2014.

 Our third Medical Education Rounds took place on April 15, 2014.
 Our thanks to our speaker Dr. Vair and all who attended.
 Our next session will be in the Fall of 2014.

 Dr. Utami at work during her visit to the Division

 Dr. Desak Utami (Dept. of Neurology, Medical Faculty of Udayana University/Sanglah General Hospital) spent the month of November learning about inter-professional education.
 During her visit, she met with many members of the IPE team, attended workshops, seminars and poster presentations.
 She has now returned to Bali and will use the knowledge gained to implement IPE there.